vincentserpoul/gohttpmw/README.md

 ## Logger

+If you want performance, use LoggerZero.
+Otherwise, simply use logrus.
 Add logs to the request
 _If you use other middlewares, make sure they don't change the reference to the request_